 For more patent news, click here.

 Bank of America Corp.
-(BAC) is seeking a U.S. trademark on a phrase to be used to describe social-impact bonds, according to a filing with the U.S. Patent and Trademark Office.
+(BAC:US) is seeking a U.S. trademark on a phrase to be used to describe social-impact bonds, according to a filing with the U.S. Patent and Trademark Office.

 The Charlotte, North Carolina-based bank said in its application that it plans to use the mark with “financing services; project financing; funds investment; capital investment services; project financing for socially beneficial programs.”
 The phrase is “Anything a Society Truly Wants Can Be Financed and Achieved.”